hapax/hapax.github.io/assets/bus.md

 time is $\lambda$.
-The goal of this post is to share a quick geometric proof which does not require any integrals or formal probability theory at all, and makes the role of various assumptions manifest.
+The goal of this post is to share a quick geometric proof which does not require any integrals or formal probability theory at all, and makes the role of various assumptions manifest in a simple way.
-It is novel to the best of my knowledge.

 #### The bus loop